facelessuser/coloraide/docs/src/markdown/plugins/space.md

     # What is the color space's dynamic range
     DYNAMIC_RANGE = 'sdr'

+    # Is the space subtractive
+    SUBTRACTIVE = False

     ############################
     # To and from conversion functions that transform the color to and from the `BASE` color.
     ############################